yorhagengyue/Huawei-demo/Janus/README.md

 <a href="https://arxiv.org/abs/2410.13848"><b>Janus: Decoupling Visual Encoding for Unified Multimodal Understanding and Generation</b></a>

 **Janus** is a novel autoregressive framework that unifies multimodal understanding and generation.
 It addresses the limitations of previous approaches by decoupling visual encoding into separate pathways, while still utilizing a single, unified transformer architecture for processing.
-The decoupling not only alleviates the conflict between the visual encoder’s roles in understanding and generation, but also enhances the framework’s flexibility.
+The decoupling not only alleviates the conflict between the visual encoder's roles in understanding and generation, but also enhances the framework's flexibility.
 Janus surpasses previous unified model and matches or exceeds the performance of task-specific models.
 The simplicity, high flexibility, and effectiveness of Janus make it a strong candidate for next-generation unified multimodal models.

 <div align="center">
 <img alt="image" src="images/teaser.png" style="width:90%;">